 Program overview

 The Welding and Fabrication Techniques Ontario College Certificate program is a one-year course designed to equip students with essential skills for a successful career in the welding industry.
 Under the mentorship of experienced faculty, students engage in a blend of theoretical knowledge and practical shop work.
-This program emphasizes the safe operation of modern industrial welding equipment and the ability to interpret engineering drawings and specifications.
-Graduates will be prepared to set up equipment, take technical measurements, and ensure quality in their work.
-Upon completion, students may also qualify for exemptions from Level 1 and 2 Welder Apprenticeship training.
+This program emphasizes the safe operation of modern industrial welding equipment, enabling students to read and interpret engineering drawings, take technical measurements, and ensure quality in their work.
+Upon completion, graduates may qualify for exemptions from Level 1 and 2 Welder Apprenticeship training, opening doors to various career opportunities in the field.

 Program structure

-The Welding and Fabrication Techniques program is structured to be completed in three semesters, allowing students to balance their studies with part-time or full-time work, as the weekly schedule is approximately 16 hours.
+The Welding and Fabrication Techniques program is structured over a duration of three semesters, allowing students to balance their studies with part-time or full-time work, as the weekly timetable is approximately 16 hours.
+The program is delivered in the state-of-the-art Algonquin Centre for Construction Excellence (ACCE) facility, where students gain hands-on experience with modern welding equipment and advanced technology.
 Key features of the program include:

-- Opportunities to challenge Canadian Welding Bureau (CWB) structural qualifications in various welding techniques.
+• Opportunity to challenge Canadian Welding Bureau (CWB) structural qualifications

 Featured Experiences